domlopluis94/cordova-plugin-streaming-media/README.md

 * Uses VideoView and MediaPlayer.
 * Creates two activities in your AndroidManifest.xml file.
 * Tested on Android 4.0+
+* You can now play in vlc app

 ## Usage